TillHeinzel/METL/README.md

 ### parentheses
 parenthesis work as in normal math and are built-in.
 So e.g. "(1+2)*3" gives 9.0.

+## reserved keywords
+In its current state, the metl-compiler can take any labels for operators and functions.
+At some point, there may be more stringent rules for this, but for now I advice against using:
+* parenthesis (any kinds really: () [] {} )
+* @ (similar to MSVC, I use this as separator for name-mangling)

 ## Expression-tree building and constexpr-optimization

 The metl-compiler constructs the expression-tree when the build-function is called.
 The results in a std::function that returns the result of the expression.